Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

-A BBQ gas gas hose and regulator assembly, for a gas BBQ, controls the gas regulator pressure from the BBQ gas bottle to the gas BBQ.
-The BBQ gas regulator screws directly onto the BBQ gas bottle valve whilst the BBQ gas hose is attached to the gas BBQ itself.
+A BBQ gas gas hose and regulator assembly, for a gas BBQ, controls the BBQ gas bottle regulator pressure from the BBQ gas bottle to the gas BBQ.
+The BBQ gas bottle regulator screws directly onto the BBQ gas bottle valve whilst the BBQ gas hose is attached to the gas BBQ itself.

-BBQ gas hose and regulator, for a gas BBQ, typically comes equipped with POL or LCC27 gas bottle gas fittings.
+A BBQ gas hose and regulator, for a gas BBQ, typically comes equipped with POL or LCC27 gas bottle gas fittings.

-The image shows a gas regulator being inserted into the POL fitting of the propane BBQ grill gas bottle-tank valve.
+BBQ gas regulatorThe image shows a BBQ gas bottle regulator being inserted into the POL fitting of the propane BBQ grill gas bottle-tank valve.

 The BBQ gas hose and regulator assembly will deteriorate with age.